top of page

 What Are Workplace Safety Standards in New Zealand?

-Workplace safety standards in New Zealand are a set of rules and guidelines aimed at minimizing risks and preventing accidents or injuries at work.
+Workplace safety standards in New Zealand are a set of rules and guidelines aimed at minimising risks and preventing accidents or injuries at work.
 These standards are governed primarily by the Health and Safety at Work Act 2015 (HSWA), which places clear duties on businesses to ensure the health and safety of their workers and others affected by their work.

 The HSWA focuses on proactive risk management.
 It requires businesses to: